 Many provisions in an M&A purchase agreement reflect an allocation of risk between the seller and buyer, such as those relating to financial matters, or compliance with laws or labor and employment, that taken together reflect a compromise of the parties' different perspectives.
 In contrast, purchase price adjustments are considered to be neutral between the parties.
 These provisions are linked, often dollar-for-dollar, to the purchase price, in amounts that should be determinable shortly after closing.
 The adjustment provisions, while usually straightforward, are nonetheless important to ensure that the parties receive the economic results bargained for, and therefore may be the subject of a separate escrow.
-Separate escrows for purchase price adjustments are increasingly seen in private company M&A deals, and counsel for buyers and sellers should be prepared to address these escrows as they continue to become more common.
+Separate escrows for purchase price adjustments are increasingly seen in private company M&A deals, and "sole recourse" limitations on these escrows appear to be on the rise; counsel for buyers and sellers should be prepared to address these escrows (and these sole recourse provisions) as they continue to become more common.